joowani/kq/docs/contributing.rst

-.. _contributing-page:

 Contributing
 ------------

-Instructions
+Requirements
 ============

-Before submitting a pull request on GitHub_, please make sure you meet the **requirements**:
+Before submitting a pull request on GitHub_, please make sure you meet the following requirements:

-* The pull request points to the dev_ (development) branch.
+* The pull request points to dev_ branch.
-* All changes are squashed into a single commit (I like to use git rebase -i to do this).
+* Changes are squashed into a single commit.
+I like to use git rebase for this.
-* The commit message is in present tense (good: "Add feature", bad:
+* Commit message is in present tense.
+For example, "Fix bug" is good while "Fixed bug" is not.
-  "Added feature").
-* Correct and consistent style: Sphinx_-compatible docstrings, using snake vs. camel casing properly_ and PEP8_ compliance.
-Use flake8_ (see below).
+* Sphinx_-compatible docstrings.
+* PEP8_ compliance.
-* No classes/methods/functions with missing docstrings or commented-out lines.
+* No missing docstrings or commented-out lines.
-  You can refer to existing docstrings for examples.
-* The test coverage_ remains at %100.
-Sometimes you may find yourself having to write superfluous unit tests to keep this number up.
-If a piece of code is trivial and has no need for unittests, use this_ to exclude it from coverage.
+* Test coverage_ remains at %100.
+If a piece of code is trivial and does not need unit tests, use this_ to exclude it from coverage.
-* No build failures on TravisCI_.
-The builds automatically trigger on PR submissions.
+* No build failures on `Travis CI`_.
+Builds automatically trigger on pull request submissions.
-* Does not break backward-compatibility (unless there is a really good reason).
-* Compatibility with all supported Python versions (2.7, 3.4, 3.5, 3.6).
+* Documentation is kept up-to-date with the new changes (see below).

 .. warning::
-    The dev branch is occasionally rebased_, and its commit history may be overwritten in the process (I try very hard never to do this).
-So before you begin feature work, git fetch/pull to ensure that branches have not diverged.
-If you see git conflicts and just want to start from scratch, run this command:
+    The dev branch is occasionally rebased, and its commit history may be overwritten in the process.
+Before you begin your feature work, git fetch or pull to ensure that your local branch has not diverged.
+If you see git conflicts and want to start with a clean slate, run the following commands:

     .. code-block:: bash

         ~$ git checkout dev
         ~$ git fetch origin
-        ~$ git reset --hard origin/dev  # THIS WILL WIPE ALL CHANGES
+        ~$ git reset --hard origin/dev  # THIS WILL WIPE ALL LOCAL CHANGES

 Style
 =====